ZulfikarOpexcg/OpcenterWikLibraryReleased/ServiceUtil.md

 <details>
 <summary><b>31.
 UpdateOrCreateFinishGoodRecordToCached</b></summary>
 This function is used to Update Or Create 1 Record of Finish Good Record into distributed cached.
+There's 2 overload method that we can set isScraped, this is for indicated that, this unit scraped

 **Usage example**
 ```C#